Non-contact atomic force microscopy: qPlus sensor

-The sensor has a much higher stiffness than silicon microcantilevers, ~1800 N/m (tip placement further down the tine can lead to higher stiffness's ~2600 N/m).
+The sensor has a much higher stiffness than silicon microcantilevers, ~1800 N/m (tip placement further down the tine can lead to higher stiffnesses ~2600 N/m).
 This higher stiffness allows higher forces before snap to contact instabilities.
 The resonant frequency of a qPlus sensor is typically lower than that of a silicon microcantilever, ~25 kHz (Watch tuning forks have a resonant frequency of 32,768 Hz before tip placement).
 Several factors (in particular detector noise and eigenfrequency) affect the speed of operation. qPlus sensors with long tip wires that approach the length of the sensor display a movement of the apex which is no longer perpendicular to the surface, thus probing the forces in a different direction to expected.

 Other sensors

 Before the development of the silicon microcantilever, gold foil or tungsten wires were used as AFM sensors.
 A range of designs of quartz crystal resonators have been used, the most famous is the above-mentioned qPlus sensor.
 A new development which is getting attention is the KolibriSensor, using a length extensional quartz resonator, with a very high resonant frequency (~1 MHz) allowing very fast operation.